How to Unblock a Shower Drain Without Chemicals

 Step 4: Turn on Vacuum

-Switch on the vacuum and allow it to run for around three minutes.
-This should eliminate any obstructions in your shower drain.
+Turn on the vacuum and let it run for about three minutes.
+This should eliminate any obstructions from the drain of your shower.

 Method | Supplies Needed | Steps |